per1234/generator-kb-document/README.md

 This is static data.
 An example usage would be configuring tools that consume Markdown files and recognize special front matter keys.

-You can also use the [**prompts data file**](#prompts-data-file) to configure prompts so that front matter data will be set according to the answers provided during the document creation process.
+You can also use the [**prompts configuration file**](#prompts-configuration-file) to configure prompts so that front matter data will be set according to the answers provided during the document creation process.

 For information on front matter, see [the **Informational Structure** section](#informational-structure).

-### Prompts Data File
+### Prompts Configuration File

-The prompts data file defines the additional prompts that will be presented when the generator is run.
+The prompts configuration file defines the additional prompts that will be presented when the generator is run.
 The prompt names can be referenced in the [document file template](#document-file-template), which will cause the generator user's answer to the prompt to be filled in the generated knowledge base document.
 This allows the basic content of the knowledge base document to be efficiently populated in a standardized format at the time of document creation.

-The prompts data file is written in the [**JavaScript** programming language](https://wikipedia.org/wiki/JavaScript) programming language.
+The prompts configuration file is written in the [**JavaScript** programming language](https://wikipedia.org/wiki/JavaScript) programming language.

 The code must [export](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/export) an [array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array) of prompt configuration objects as the [default export](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/export#using_the_default_export):